lezorich/blog/_posts/2016-08-28-comment-on-sources-of-knowledge-and-eval-metrics.md

 of recommender systems, giving some example algorithms with their strengths and weaknesses.

-In the sources of knowledge section, the authors talk about context data as input for recommendation systems.
-In particular, they mention the proliferation of mobile devices, recommendation systems can now use the user location information to make better recommendations.
-But the author didn't mention
+In the sources of knowledge section, the authors talked about context data as input for recommendation systems.
+In particular, they mention that now, with the proliferation of mobile devices, recommendation systems can now use the user location information to make better recommendations.
+But the authors didn't mention the precautions we need to have before using the user location data.
+For example, some users may prefer **not** to share their location with the system, so usually before tracking the user location, we need to explicitly ask the user if they accept it or not in order to respect their privacy.

 Lastly, in the evaluation metrics I found most metrics very clear to understand, except **Intra-list Similiarity**.
 When talking about Intra-list Similarity metric, defined as

 $$